Italy on Your Own as a Senior

 6. Stay at least a week in each place.
 This allows for those "senior days" you may have, or just plain tiredness.
 Give yourself a day to rest up from each major move you make.
 During that day you can read up on the places you want to visit during the next few days.

-Rick Steves' Italy book even shows you how to make reservations by email or fax on your own.
+Rick Steves' Italy guidebook even shows you how to make reservations online or via email on your own.

 hotel.
 It's worth it.
 Use the vaporetto (canal boat bus) in Venice.
 Route #1 is the most practical and gives you a welcoming tour of the Grand Canal.
 Water taxis are expensive.